Name: Sarah Miller

 What is your top tip for people just starting to discover gin?

 Enjoy it!
-Gin festivals are great fun as well as a perfect way to discover what you do (and don't) like.
-My favourite is Junipalooza but there are plenty of other fab festivals all across the UK.
-Experiment with different tonics and garnishes too - they can make a huge difference - and always keep your freezer stocked with plenty of ice!
+Take your time to discover what you do (and don't) like.
+Experiment with different tonics and serves too - they can make a huge difference - and always keep your freezer stocked with plenty of ice!
+Finally, if possible, always try to support your local distillery.

 Do you have a top tip for aspiring gin bloggers?